ferdinan-ops/Library-Aplication-Project/README.md

-# Library Application
+# Library Dashboard Application
 Hi!👋
-<p>This is my Library Application project that i made use visual basic.
+<p>This is my Library Dashboard Application project that i made use visual basic.
 I know visual basic is easy programing language but with this language i can make many project.
 This project is library application on dashboard mode.</p>

 <h2>What I Used</h2>
 <ol>